sethmlarson/sethmlarson.dev/app/markdown/2022-01-13/python-prereleases-and-pip-cache.md

-# Problem between testing Python pre-releases and pip cache
+# Problems with testing Python pre-releases and pip cache

 Some time ago the urllib3 team noticed that our Python 3.11 test suite started failing with a strange error.
 On GitHub Actions all we could see was: